 First developed in 1850 as New Town, the historic Gaslamp Quarter as it is now known was quite like something you’ve seen in Wild West movies or read about in history books.
 Crawling with sailors, bars and brothels, this red-light district remained an area of ill repute until the 1970s when local businesses were able to initiate enough interest to make a change.
 They created a master plan with a Victorian theme to transform the 16 square-block area stretching from Broadway to the Bay between 4th and 6th Avenues.
-Today, you’ll find a mix of modern skyscrapers standing tall next to Victorian-era historic buildings and a diverse neighborhood of more than 200 of the city’s best retail shops, art galleries, hotels, fabulous restaurants, bars, nightclubs, offices, and residential lofts, condos and apartments.
-Continue reading on to learn more about this eclectic neighborhood and its sordid past or consider hiring So Diego Tours to take you on a one-of-a-kind walking tour to see it for yourself!
+Today, you’ll find a mix of modern skyscrapers standing tall next to Victorian-era historic buildings and a diverse neighborhood of more than 200 of the city’s best retail shops, art galleries, hotels, fabulous restaurants, bars, nightclubs, offices, and residential lofts, condos, and apartments.
+Continue reading on to learn more about this eclectic neighborhood and its sordid past or consider going on a San Diego tour to see what this neighborhood is all about yourself!

 Where it all Began